 The Curator — +32689900978

 “Oh, yeah, no worries.
-T’was nice meeting you.” Åke quickly replied.
-“Thanks for the card.
+T’was nice meeting you,” Åke quickly replied.
+“Thanks for your card.
 I guess.”

 Ekster walked towards his bike while he put his helmet and cycling glasses back on.
 “Feel free to call.
 In case you need a new bike.
 Or some forged paperwork.”